 The underlying basis for Ginsberg’s pollinator-friendly garden artworks is a specially developed algorithm-based planting program that is freely available on the pollinator.art website.
 The algorithm works with a specially curated list of locally-appropriate plants, to create planting schemes that support the maximum pollinator species possible.
-Anyone interested can plan their own smaller DIY edition of the artwork at home and actively take part in helping pollinators.
+Anyone interested can plan their own smaller DIY Edition of the artwork at home and actively take part in helping pollinators.
 Schools and community spaces can get involved too by filling in a short application form.

 Working together with Berlin schools, we will conduct an interactive educational program for pupils in the grades 5 to 8 in spring 2023.
 Our goal is to inspire young people to be sensitive to the ecological role of insects in general and pollinators in particular.
-Beyond sharing knowledge, we will accompany the students through the building of standardized insect hotels for their existing school garden or creating their own DIY edition of the Pollinator Pathmaker artwork garden according to the concept of Alexandra Daisy Ginsberg’s pollinator.art tool.
+Beyond sharing knowledge, we want to accompany the students through the building of standardized insect hotels for their existing school garden or creating their own DIY Edition of the Pollinator Pathmaker artwork according to the concept of Alexandra Daisy Ginsberg’s pollinator.art tool.
 Through these projects, we will encourage the students to become active in the protection of pollinators outside of their school setting.

 The Museum für Naturkunde Berlin has been involved in many interdisciplinary Citizen Science projects over a number of years.
 Citizen science allows volunteers of all ages to be involved in projects together with researchers around the world.
 The common goal?
 Creating new knowledge!
 Citizen scientists work on research questions to help increase scientific knowledge for both science and society (see Weißbuch Citizen-Science-Strategie 2030).

 The outreach program for Pollinator Pathmaker brings Citizen Science into focus.
-For example, after building an insect hotel, students at the collaborating schools will become Citizen Scientists by collecting standardized data on pollinators in their school’s DIY edition garden and in their insect hotel.
-Likewise, the participants in excursions through Berlin's urban nature and visitors to the upcoming LAS Garden Edition in Berlin, will be able to offer their personal contribution to insect research and protection.
+For example, after building an insect hotel, students at the collaborating schools will become Citizen Scientists by collecting standardized data on pollinators in their school’s DIY Edition garden and in their insect hotel.
+Likewise, the participants in excursions through Berlin's urban nature and visitors to the LAS Edition in Berlin, will be able to offer their personal contribution to insect research and protection.
 The impact of their efforts will be made visible in theory and practice.

 Collaboration with LAS